fairydust-space/launchpad/content/contact.md

 We encourage you to enable End-To-End-Encryption for all chats!

 ### Here's how:
-- In Matrix find the section “Direct Chats” in the left si
+- In Matrix find the section “Direct Chats” in the left de
 - Click the + button to start chat
 - In the username field enter at least one of our Matrix IDs listed below
 - Click the Go button to create the new chat